sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 In these teams, which sometimes involve several directorates-general, developers look at software code written by their colleagues and try to insert new components.
 They combine parts, borrow tools and recipes, and together build and extend a collection of solutions they can use to run digital government solutions.

-‘Inner source’ (the creation of working cultures based on open source) will be promoted, in order to bring teams closer to open-source working methods and encourage sharing and reuse within the organisation.
+Inner source (the creation of working cultures based on open principles and share code within the organization) will be promoted, in order to bring teams closer to working in the open and encourage sharing and reuse within the organisation.
-This is a step towards opening up more projects as open source and sharing them with the outside world.
+This is a step towards opening up more projects as open source code and sharing them with the outside world.

 Note: